node-modules/clet/README.md

 Detect a prompt, then respond to it.

 - `expected`: {String|RegExp} - test `stdout` with regexp match or string includes.
-- `respond`: {String|Array} - respond content, if set to array then write each with a delay.
+- `respond`: {String|Array} - respond content, if set to array then write each with a delay

 You could use `KEYS.UP` / `KEYS.DOWN` to respond to choices prompt.